Pantha: Fictional character biography

 Pantha is a member of the Teen Titans who possesses a cat-like appearance and abilities.
 During her time with the Titans, she has no knowledge as to her origins and does not know whether she was a human or a panther before the Wildebeest Society mutated her.
 She attempts to seek answers, but never learns the truth of her origins.

 Pantha unwillingly adopts Baby Wildebeest, a fellow creation of the Wildebeest Society who considers her his mother.
 While initially hostile towards the child, Pantha grows to care for him.
 She later takes custody of Baby Wildebeest and moves to Russia with him and Red Star.

-Pantha returns to the Titans when Cyborg, now with an entirely new level of power, threatens the entire Earth.
+Pantha returns to the Titans when Cyborg, now with an entirely new level of power, threatens Earth.
 The Justice League come into conflict with the Titans due a misunderstanding.
-Pantha takes on Catwoman, but neither win the battle as they are interrupted by blasts from Orion.
+Pantha takes on Catwoman, but neither win the battle as they are attacked by Orion.

 During the 2005 event "Infinite Crisis", Pantha joins the Teen Titans, the Doom Patrol, and the Justice Society of America in battling Superboy-Prime outside Keystone City.
-Superboy-Prime attacks and kills Pantha and Baby Wildebeest, with Red Star surviving the battle and being left to mourn his family.
+Superboy-Prime kills Pantha and Baby Wildebeest, with Red Star surviving the battle and being left to mourn his family.

 In the 2009 event Blackest Night, Pantha is resurrected as a member of the Black Lantern Corps and attacks the Teen Titans.
 However, Dawn Granger destroys her body with a burst of light.

 Pantha returns in the 2023 series Tales of the Titans, where she is depicted as a former member of the Teen Titans who left for a maternity leave.
+She is later shown to have joined the Justice League.